 - State of Wisconsin Veterans Educational Program (VetED)

 UW-Madison students may take advantage of Greater University Tutoring Service (GUTS).

-Students using a federal GI Bill may be eligible for the VA's Tutorial Assistance Program, which can pay an approved tutor up to $100 a month.
+Students using a federal GI Bill may be eligible for the VA's Tutorial Assistance Program, which can reimburse a student for the costs of an approved tutor, up to $100 a month.